-Risk Scores distill a huge amount of information into simple and easy-to-consume metrics enabling a clearer and more efficient approach to risk assessment.
-Risk Scores can help you to understand:
+Risk Scores distill a huge amount of information into simple and easy-to-consume flood risk metrics.
+This enables a clearer and more efficient approach to risk assessment.

 Key features of Fathom’s Risk Scores